Saturday, April 1, 2023

 The Chatbot Therapist To Treat Your Depression.

-Alison Darcy, one of the psychologists behind Woebot said, “It’s almost borderline illegal to say this in my profession, but there’s a lot of noise in human relationships.
+Alison Darcy, one of the psychologists behind Woebot, said, “It’s almost borderline illegal to say this in my profession, but there’s a lot of noise in human relationships.
 Noise is the fear of being judged.
 That’s what stigma really is.”

 While Woebot might seem like a person, it primarily identifies negative self-talk and all-or-nothing thinking.
 It then exchanges messages with you via your smartphone.
-For instance, if you typed, ‘I am a useless person,’ it would reply you that this may be just a single instance of failure and then help the patient identify self-loathing patterns.
+For instance, if you typed, ‘I am a useless person,’ it would reply that this may be just a single instance of failure and then help the patient identify self-loathing patterns.

 Unlike other machine learning technologies, Woebot is much more deterministic.
 It gathers mood data and processes any texts and emojis that a patient might enter.